-It is about time for a new interview!
-This week it is featuring Catherine Steel, Professor at the University of Glasgow and Adjunct Member of the new FIEC Board:
+After a little while, it is time for a new interview!
+This week it is featuring Jesús de la Villa, Professor at Universidad Autónoma de Madrid and Vice-President of the new FIEC Board:

-1. What is your current position at the University of Glasgow?
+1. What is your current position at Universidad Autónoma de Madrid?

 2. What does your research focus on?